MultiSafepay/docs/content/tools/multisafepay-control/manually-generated-payment-link.md

 The left side field must be completed with the order information, whereas the right side field can be optionally completed with the contact information of the customer.

-> Please keep in mind that the Order ID filled in every payment link must be unique, otherwise an error notification will appear
+> Please keep in mind that the Order ID filled in every payment link must be unique, otherwise an error notification will appear.

 #### Creating a payment link by duplicating an order